yumium/tech_notes/Pandas.md

 - `.dt` and `.str` work if the underlying types are compatible
 - You can set to categorical fields if values are in the category
 - Merging between same category type result in category, otherwise result in base type depending on combination (obj & obj => obj; int & float => float)
+- `union_categoricals(list_of_categorical_types)`
+- The memory usage of a Categorical is proportional to the number of categories plus the length of the data.

 #### String methods